CMSgov/dpc-static-site/common/docsV1.md

 ## Practitioners

-<a href="#add-a-practitioner" class="ds-u-padding-left--3 guide_sub-link">Add a Practitioner</a><br />
+<a href="#add-a-practitioner" class="ds-u-padding-left--3 guide_sub-link">Add a practitioner</a><br />
-<a href="#add-multiple-practitioners" class="ds-u-padding-left--3 guide_sub-link">Add Multiple Practitioners</a><br />
+<a href="#add-multiple-practitioners" class="ds-u-padding-left--3 guide_sub-link">Add multiple practitioners</a><br />
-<a href="#list-all-practitioners" class="ds-u-padding-left--3 guide_sub-link">List all Practitioners</a><br />
+<a href="#list-all-practitioners" class="ds-u-padding-left--3 guide_sub-link">List all practitioners</a><br />
-<a href="#list-a-specific-practitioner" class="ds-u-padding-left--3 guide_sub-link">List a specific Practitioner</a>
+<a href="#list-a-specific-practitioner" class="ds-u-padding-left--3 guide_sub-link">List a specific practitioner</a>

 Every organization is required to keep a list of [Practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) Resources who are authorized to have access to DPC data.
 The DPC Team has included four Practitioner Resources that represent fictitious Practitioners that can be added to your Organization.

-### Prerequisites:
+### Add a practitioner
-- A registered account in the DPC Portal
-- Access to the API: active Bearer {access_token}
-- Practitioner information:
+To register a practitioner at your organization, you must send a FHIR-formatted [Practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) Resource as the BODY of your request.
+Do not use encoding (raw) when uploading via a POST request to the /Practitioner endpoint.

+The Practitioner Resource may include additional attributes detailed in the FHIR Implementation Guide within [DPC Practitioner Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html), but at a minimum must include the practitioner’s:

-    - First and Last Name
+  - First and last name
   - Type 1 National Provider Identifier (NPI)

-### Add a Practitioner
-To register a Practitioner at your Organization, you must send a FHIR-formatted [Practitioner](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html) Resource as the BODY of your request.
-Please use no encoding (raw) when uploading via a POST request to the /Practitioner endpoint.

-The Practitioner Resource may include additional attributes detailed in the FHIR Implementation Guide within [DPC Practitioner Profile](https://dpc.cms.gov/ig/StructureDefinition-dpc-profile-practitioner.html), but at a minimum must include the Practitioner’s:

-  - First and Last Name
-  - Type 1 National Provider Identifier (NPI)
+    - Note: If an existing practitioner is found with the same NPI, the `/practitioner` endpoint will return that same practitioner and not return a new one.
 #### Request:

 ~~~